 Women of color and other women-identified workers continue to experience a pay gap and are at a higher risk of poverty than men.
 The 116th Congress has the opportunity to make important progress—not only for gender equity in the workplace, but for economic security for all.
-People For the American Way has long supported the Paycheck Fairness Act, and on February 5 we joined allied organizations supporting the Raise the Wage Act, which would raise the federal minimum wage and end unfair exclusions for tipped workers, people with disabilities, and youth.
+People For the American Way has long supported the Paycheck Fairness Act, and we are also among the organizations supporting the Raise the Wage Act, which would raise the federal minimum wage and end unfair exclusions for tipped workers, people with disabilities, and youth.
 You can download our letter here.

 Dear Members of Congress:

-As members of a broad coalition of organizations that promote economic security and equity for women, we strongly urge you to co-sponsor and push for swift passage of the Raise the Wage Act as a top priority of the 116th Congress.
+As members of a broad coalition of organizations that promote economic security and equity for women, we strongly urge you to pass the Raise the Wage Act as a top priority of the 116th Congress.